-Long term receivables include tax receivables and security deposits (Euro 32,268 thds).
-These long-term receivables are discounted under Solvency II, which is the reason for the valuation difference of Euro -966 thds between the Solvency II and US GAAP values.
+Long-term receivables include tax receivables and security deposits (Euro 2,984 thds).
+These long-term receivables are discounted under Solvency II, which is the reason for the valuation difference of Euro -376 thds between the Solvency II and US GAAP values.
+A reclassification between receivables and payables from our sister company in the UK led to a difference of EUR 1,797 thds.

-In addition, a reclassification of tax receivables/payables (Euro -10,037 thds) has been considered.
+In addition, a reclassification of tax receivables/payables (Euro -1,789 thds) has been considered.
 Under US GAAP the interest receivables on taxes are netted against the tax payables which are shown under "provisions other than technical provisions" and payables (trade, not insurance).
 For Solvency II purposes we show the value on a gross basis.